If you are considering submitting an application to Salisbury, the deadline for Fall 2023 admissions is January 15 and the application fee is $50.

 Do I have to submit test scores to Salisbury?

-No, Salisbury is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you probably want to include them.
-If your scores are average or below average, you may want not want to include them in your application..
+❌ No, Salisbury is test optional, so you can make the call if you want to to submit your ACT or SAT scores.
+If your scores are higher than the school's average, you may want to send them.
+If your scores are average or below average, you it might make sense to leave them out of your application.

 What is Salisbury's acceptance rate?